-Welcome to Steele Montessori Academy.
-We are delighted you have chosen our school as an educational home for your child and just as pleased to be serving your entire family through San Antonio's first public Montessori school.
-This handbook is a further effort to work together in the interest of children and families.
+Welcome to Rodriguez Montessori Elementary We are honored you have chosen our school as an educational home for your child.
+It is a privilege to serve your entire family as a member of San Antonio Montessori Network.

+This handbook was developed with the intent to strengthen our ability to work together in the interest of children and families.
 We invite you to familiarize yourself with this Family Handbook and to use it as a reference tool.
 If you have questions, please ask.
 If you have suggestions, we welcome them.

-We welcome you and your children to a year of discovery and growth!
+We welcome you and your children to a year of discovery and growth.